CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 If an attacker succeeds in using a crypto module unauthorized, he can manipulate critical security parameters.
 As a result, the cryptographic methods no longer provide sufficient security.
 Furthermore, an attacker can manipulate the crypto module to work correctly at first glance, but in fact be in an unsafe state.
 As a result, it remains undetected for a long time and can access numerous sensitive information.

-### 2 9 Cryptographic key compromiseThe security of cryptographic procedures depends crucially on how confidential the cryptographic keys used remain.
+### 2 9 Cryptographic key compromise
+The security of cryptographic procedures depends crucially on how confidential the cryptographic keys used remain.
 Therefore, a potential attacker will usually try to identify the keys used.
 For example, he could do this by reading out volatile memory or finding unprotected keys, which are stored in a data backup, for example.
 If he knows the key used and the crypto method used, he can decrypt the data relatively easily.

 In a hard disk encryption (such as Trusted Disk), an attacker z.
 For example, you can use a keylogger between the keyboard and the computer to get to the password needed to decrypt the hard disk.